Ecuador’s Barcelona joins 3 Brazilian clubs in Copa semis

 The other finalist will be decided between the defending champions and the rising Atlético Mineiro, home of former Chelsea striker Hulk.

-Palmeiras advanced with a 4-1 win on aggregate against local rival Sao Paulo 4-1, capped with a 3-0 home win this week.
+Palmeiras advanced with a 4-1 win on aggregate against local rival Sao Paulo, capped with a 3-0 home win this week.

 Atlético reached the semifinals with a 3-0 win over Argentine giant River Plate on Wednesday in Belo Horizonte, with some 17,000 fans in the stands.